platinumICE/sap-po-tools/downloader/README.md

 	      Number of parallel HTTP download threads (default 2) -statsonly
 	      If specified, only statistics on available message versions will be displayed.
 No actual download will happen.
+	-nocomment
+		  If specified, no text comment will be added to ZIP file (applies to -zip all)

 ## Message ID list file format